However, once you’re settled in, arranging some personal liability insurance is definitely something I highly recommend getting fixed up with.

 To save you another bureaucratic hassle and another inflexible German contract, we’ve teamed up with our partner, Coya, an insurance startup based in Berlin.
-They offer this cover 100% in English and with a completely flexible cancellation policy, at very competitive prices compared to the market.
+They offer this cover 100% in English and with a completely flexible cancellation option, at very competitive prices compared to the market.

 If you’re looking for advice on other types of insurance, we’ve got you covered here.

 Why we’re fans of Coya for personal liability insurance in Germany

 Coverage from just €3.14 per month

 Apply online in English and get confirmation in just a few minutes.

 Liability insurance Germany: A (very affordable) necessity

 First though, let’s run through a few reasons why you might be thankful you have this cover in place.